Sunday 7 May 2023

 START MMA TRAINING TODAY!

-Learn Mixed Martial Arts at Australian Combat Sports Academy Melbourne
+Learn Mixed Martial Arts at DKMMA Melbourne

-THORNBURYS PREMIER MARTIAL ARTS SCHOOL
+Fairfields PREMIER MARTIAL ARTS SCHOOL

 Learn MMA in Melbourne

-Australian Combat Sports Academy is Melbourne’s #1 destination for MMA.
+DKMMA is Melbourne’s #1 destination for MMA.
 We follow a structured approach to MMA training and pride ourselves on coaching excellence while providing a safe and welcoming environment for all levels and abilities.

 MMA has rapidly risen to become one of the fastest-growing and most popular sports in the world.
 As popularized by the Ultimate Fighting Championships (UFC), MMA is a combination of the very best of all martial arts and combat sports.
 MMA is a proven form of self-defence and a fantastic way to get fitter & stronger.

-ACSA is the home of one of the longest-running MMA Teams in Melbourne.
+DKMMA is the home of one of the longest-running MMA Teams in Melbourne.

-ACSA MMA classes place a strong emphasis on combat effectiveness, correct technique, building confidence and personal development.
+DKMMA classes place a strong emphasis on combat effectiveness, correct technique, building confidence and personal development.
 You will get fit and learn new self-defence skills while training in a safe, structured, and professional environment.

-ACSA MMA is renowned for its quality coaching and training.
+DKMMA is renowned for its quality coaching and training.
 Our coaches are some of the most experienced in Australia with over 25 years of experience in competing and coaching.

-ACSA MMA is home to several state and national champions.
+DKMMA is home to several state and national champions.
 We cater to all different levels from complete beginners to experienced Professional MMA Fighters.

 What Will I Learn In MMA Class?